-Another downside of Google Ads is that you need to have a budget in order to get leads.
+Another downside of Google Ads is that you need to have a budget to get leads.
 If you don’t have any money set aside for your marketing efforts, then you can’t use Google Ads.
 The same is true for Facebook Ads.
-When you stop the ads, traffic and leads stop coming in.
+When you stop the ads, traffic, and leads stop coming in.

 Need To Have Laser-Focused Keyword Targeting

 Google Ads also require laser-focused keyword targeting.
-If you’re not targeting the right keywords, your ads won’t be effective.
+Your ads won’t be effective if you’re not targeting the right keywords.

 Steep Learning Curve

 Google Ads has a bit of a steep learning curve.
-It takes some time to learn how to use them effectively — it can be a big-time investment to learn enough to be able to run effective Google Ads.
+It takes some time to learn how to use them effectively — it can be a big investment to learn enough to run effective Google Ads.